taramz/project_one/README.md

 - Displaying Tables: kableExtra, gtsummary

 Table of Contents:
+- project_script.R
-- data_manipulation.R
+- Project_One.Rmd
-- project_1_report.Rmd
+- Project_One.pdf

-The data_manipulation.R script contains the pre-processing that needed to be done prior to the analysis of the data.
+The project_script.R script contains the pre-processing that needed to be done prior to the analysis of the data, as well as the data manipulation and visualization performed.
 This pre-processing includes converting the race, sex, ethnicity, employment, and education columns from binary numbers to the actual values they represent (ex. turning 1 in the sex column to F).
+The code is extensively commented to enhance understanding.

+This project has been completed with help from Dr. Lauren Micalizzi at Brown University.